AbdelrhmanEzzat/GCP-O231-FinalProject/README.md

           );
    ```
 6. **Now you can access the node pods and you will see LoadBalancer IP to interact with app**

+## Clean Up 🚮

+To avoid incurring charges, make sure to destroy the resources after testing and experimentation.
+Run `terraform destroy -var-file tf-dev.tfvars` in the `terraform/` directory to delete all created resources.